-Throughout the Charter there are QR codes that are linked to resources which can help you live better with heart failure.
-Use your mobile device (e.g. your phone or tablet) to scan the code that may look like this
+Throughout the charter there are QR codes that are linked to resources which can help you live better with heart failure.
+Use your mobile device (e.g. your phone or tablet) to scan the code.

 Glossary

 Ablation

 Ablation is a keyhole procedure to treat certain heart rhythm problems caused by short-circuits or extra heartbeats, targeting these short-circuits using targeted burns, radiofrequency, laser or freezing temperatures.